Kimi-cyber/MRA/README.md

 ## Introduction

-Forecasting production time-series for newly drilled wells or those with scant flow and pressure historical data is a formidable challenge.
+Forecasting production time-series for newly drilled wells or those with scant historical production data in a shale gas reservoir is a formidable challenge.
 This challenge is compounded by the complexities and uncertainties inherent in fractured subsurface systems.
 Traditional models, which often rely on static features for prediction, fall short as they cannot incorporate the progressively richer insights offered by ongoing production data.
 To overcome these limitations, we propose the Masked Recurrent Alignment (MRA) methodology, which is based on Autoregressive Generation (AG).
 MRA utilizes both padding and masking to ensure that all data, regardless of the sequence length, is utilized in the training process, thus addressing the issue of effectively integrating production stream data into the forecasting model.

 ## Methodology